alexkuc/omnifocus-defer-script/README.md

 - *hint:* OmniFocus -> Help (top menu) -> Open Scripts Folder
 - right click on OmniFocus toolbar, select customize and drag script's icon on the toolbar

->Special note: in my experience, I had an issue where running the script directly (from script editor) worked fined but inside OmniFocus it would throw an error.
+>Special note: in my experience, I had an issue where running the script directly (from script editor) worked fine but inside OmniFocus it would throw an error.

 Here's how I solved that issue: